 - Rinse your mouth after every meal.

 Prevention is better than cure

 - If there occurs bleeding while performing basic techniques like brushing and flossing, one should consult with his/her dentist.

-- Accumulation of debris or appearance of yellowish film should be removed via treatment called scaling.
+- Accumulation of debris or the appearance of the yellowish film should be removed via a treatment called scaling.

 - Get your cavities filled as early as possible to avoid your teeth undergoing root canal treatment.

-- Lost tooth has to be replaced with a artificial one.
+- A lost tooth has to be replaced with an artificial one.

 DO’S AND DONT’S FOR ORAL HEALTH

-- Brushing of teeth twice a day to avoid dental caries.
+- Brushing teeth twice a day to avoid dental caries.

 - Flossing of teeth to avoid food lodgement.

 - Gargling after every meal cleans the mouth properly.